 The rendering backend is hard-wired to D3D8.
 The platform layer is a source fork, not a clean abstraction.
 The physics middleware is a dead version of Havok.
 A next-gen port wouldn’t be a port — it would be a rewrite.

-No individual system is terrible.
-Many parts are competently engineered.
-But the whole doesn’t cohere into the game it’s supposed to be.
-An engine built for a PC RPG was asked to run a multi-platform console action game with three factions, vehicles, stealth, multiplayer, and six camera modes.
-The foundation never matched the ambition.
+Taken alone, most of these systems are solid work.
+But they don’t add up.
+An engine built for a PC RPG was carrying a multi-platform console action game with three factions, vehicles, stealth, multiplayer, and six camera modes.
+The foundation was never going to hold all of that.

 What I Took Away

-Carry-forward engines are a gamble.
-Reusing VtMR’s codebase saved months upfront, then cost years as every original design assumption became a constraint on the new project.
+Reusing VtMR’s codebase saved Nihilistic months upfront — then cost them years as every design assumption from the RPG became a constraint on the action game.
+Carry-forward engines are a gamble, and this one didn’t pay off.

-Scope without focus kills.
-The sheer number of AI types, control modes, effect systems, and platform targets is impressive on paper — and impossible to ship when the team can’t agree on what the game is.
+The sheer number of AI types, control modes, effect systems, and platform targets is impressive on paper.
+It’s also impossible to ship when nobody can agree on what the game actually is.

-Outsourced development compounds every problem.
-Incompatible asset pipelines, compiled-only scripting, no shared tools.
-Every iteration loop carries friction that an in-house team never faces.
+Outsourced development made all of it worse.
+Incompatible asset pipelines, compiled-only scripting, no shared tools — every iteration loop carried friction that an in-house team would never face.

-None of this is meant to disparage the developers.
-I admire them.
+None of this is a knock on the developers — I genuinely admire them.
 The NOD engine is a time capsule of how games were built when C++ was still new, when 64MB of RAM was generous, and when a 44-type shader system on D3D8 was cutting edge.
 The people who built engines like this are the reason we have the tools and techniques we use today.

 That’s why I reverse engineer dead games.
 Not to judge, but to learn — and to make sure the knowledge doesn’t disappear.